yorunoken/speak-no-blocks/README.md

 # Speak No Blocks

-A Minecraft plugin for destroying blocks if you speak their name
+A Minecraft plugin for destroying blocks by speaking their name

 It embeds a lightweight web server directly into the Minecraft server, listening for commands to destroy specific block types around players.
 It was primarily designed to work with a [local offline voice recognition client](./client) to allow players to destroy blocks simply by saying their names.